ysraell/random-forest-mc/README.md

     - the survived trees have a potential information about feature importance.

+    - Robust for mssing values in categorical features during prediction process.

 ### References

 [2] [Laboratory of Decision Tree and Random Forest (`github/ysraell/random-forest-lab`)](https://github.com/ysraell/random-forest-lab).
 GitHub repository.